- Home /

 Our online complaint forms provide a key way for people to submit complaints to us in a structured format.
 The forms are structured in a way which ensures we receive the information we need from a professional representative to be able to decide if it’s a complaint we can help with.

-- Some error messages in the form are non-descriptive.
-This issue fails WCAG success criteria 3.3.3 (Error Suggestion)
+- Some error suggestions are not clear.
+This issue fails WCAG 2.2 success criteria 3.3.3 Error Suggestion (Level AA)

 Other ways of bringing a complaint to the Financial Ombudsman Service include calling us on our helpline and we can take details over the phone or arrange to send a form in a different format.
 More information about how to contact us to make a complaint is available on our contact us page.